 So, don't be afraid to come to church – we won't chase you down the block with pamphlets and pledge cards.

-We will welcome you into our church home, help you find your way through the liturgy, ply you with coffee and treats, send you a newsletter, give you a call or text if you like, and remember your name the next time you come, or when we see you out and about in the neighborhood.
+We will welcome you into our church home, help you find your way through the liturgy, ply you with coffee and treats, send you the e-news, give you a call or text if you like, and remember your name the next time you come, or when we see you out and about in the neighborhood.
 We’d like to say hello and get to know you!

 So – go ahead – jump on in!
 The water is fine!

 What to expect when you visit: a genuine welcome into a friendly and hospitable community.

 The funny thing about St. Mark’s is that our front door faces the Boulevard – it is very grand and very pretty.
 But, our back door faces the big parking lot – so guess which door most folks use – right, the back door.
 No matter which door you choose (and there is an elevator if you prefer) it is just a few steps into the church.
 Greeters are at each door and they will give you a hand in welcome, and a service bulletin which is your getting-started road map through the service.

 So now you are here.
 Sit anywhere – we don't have assigned seating (either officially or unofficially).
 We begin with a hymn and the choir, clergy, and other ministers enter.
 If you have a child that wants to join in our Children’s Worship, they may join the parade.
 We'll bring them back for Communion.
 In fact most Sundays it is children & youth who present the bread and wine.